FEniCS/dolfinx/demo/pde/stokes-taylor_hood/python/documentation.rst

 	# (needed for further computation on coefficient vector)
 	(u, p) = w.split(True)

-We may be interested in the :math:`L^2` norms of u, and p, they can be calculated and printed by writing
+We may be interested in the :math:`L^2` norms of u and p, they can be calculated and printed by writing

 .. code-block:: python